CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

 Before running each step, a worker checks to see if the step to be run is a split step.
 If it is a split step, the worker creates a list of the split executions.
 It puts the execution along with all its split executions into a `SplitMessage` which is placed on the out-buffer.
 After draining, the orchestrator's split-join service takes care of the executions until they are to be rejoined.
 The service places the parent execution into the `SUSPENDED_EXECUTIONS` table with a count of how many branches it has been split into. `Execution`s are created for the split branches and placed on the queue.
 From there, they are picked up as usual by workers and when they are finished they are added to the `FINISHED_BRANCHES` table.
 Periodically, a job runs to see if the number of branches that have finished are equal to the number of branches the original execution was split into.
 Once all the branches are finished the original execution can be placed back onto the queue to be picked up again by a worker.

 ###Recovery
-The recovery mechanism allows **score** to recover from situations that would cause a loss of data otherwise.
+The recovery mechanism allows Score to recover from situations that would cause a loss of data otherwise.
 The recovery mechanism guarantees that each step of an execution plan will be run, but does not guarantee that it will be run only once.
 The most common recovery situations are outlined below.

 ####Lost Worker
 To prevent the loss of data from a worker that is no longer responsive the recovery mechanism does the following.
 Each worker continually reports their active status to the engine which stores a reporting version number for the worker in the `WORKER_NODES` table.
 Periodically a recovery job runs and sees which workers' reported version numbers are outdated, indicating that they have not been reporting back.
 The non-responsive workers' records in the queue get reassigned to other workers that pick up from the last known step that was executed.

 ####Worker Restart
 To prevent the loss of data from a worker that has been restarted additional measures must be taken.
 The restarted worker will report that it is active, so the recovery job will not know to reassign the executions that were lost when it was restarted.
 Therefore, every time a worker has been started  an internal recovery is done.
 The worker's buffers are cleaned and the worker reports to the engine that it is starting up.
 The engine then checks the queue to see if that worker has anything that's already on the queue.
 Whatever is found is passed on to a different worker while the restarted one finishes starting up before polling for new messages.